How to File LLC Quarterly Taxes? (Simple Guide)

 2. Filing Quarterly Taxes For LLC Partnership

-If your business is taxed as a partnership, then you will need to file using Form 1065.
-This form must be filed with both your personal income tax as well as corporate taxes.
+If your business is taxed as a partnership, you'll file using Form 1065.
+That form gets filed alongside both your personal income tax return and your corporate taxes.

-However, I remind clients that they will only need to make estimated tax payments based on their share of the partnership's taxable business income.
+Each partner only owes estimated tax payments based on their individual share of the partnership's taxable income — not the full business total.

 3. Filing Quarterly Taxes For LLC Corporation

-For an LLC Corporation, normal corporate tax applies and we had to file with the 1120 form.
-This applies whether the corporation is classified under a C or S [2].
+For an LLC taxed as a corporation, standard corporate tax rules apply and you'll file using Form 1120.
+This holds whether your entity is classified as a C or S corporation [2].

 4. Filing Quarterly Taxes For a Single-Member LLC